sherpa-ai/sherpa/README.rst

             # your code here
             return params_values_for_next_trial

-For example let's create an algorithm which takes the trials from the top 1/3 of the trials and combines them to create the new set of hyper-parameters.
+For example let's create a genetic-like algorithm which takes the trials from the top 1/3 of the trials and combines them to create the new set of hyper-parameters.
+It will also randomly introduce a mutation 1/3 of the time.

+The function get_candidate() will get the hyper-parameters of a random trial among the top 1/3 and if there are very few trials, then it will generate them randomly.
+Get_suggestion() is where the values for the hyper-parameters of the new trial will be decided.

 ::